chanzuckerberg/miniwdl/docs/wdlviz.md

             node_ids.add(elt.workflow_node_id)
 ```

-After initializing graphviz, we first do a pass through the workflow body to add the nodes for calls and intermediate value declarations.
+After initializing graphviz, we make a first pass through the workflow body to add the nodes for calls and intermediate value declarations.
 Continuing,

 ```python3
     for elt in workflow.body: